rokopt/spec/src/architecture/a1/typhon.md

 <!--We denote a set of acceptors by `Acceptor`.-->

 - A _quorum_ is a subset of acceptors sufficient to make a learner decide on a value.
 For a learner to maintain consistency (avoid deciding on two contradictory values), any two of its quorums must have a common real acceptor.
 Most chains achieve this practically by making the intersection of the quorums big enough, i.e. the acceptors in the intersection being backed by more than >1/3 stake of each chain under <1/3 Byzantine assumption.
 For example, suppose:
-    - Base chain A has a total stake of $60 Astake$.
+    - Base chain A has a total stake of $60$ A-stake.
-    - Base chain B has a total stake of $300Bstake$.
+    - Base chain B has a total stake of $300$ B-stake.
-    - Any set of acceptors backed by $>40Astake$ is a quorum of chain A. This means $>20 Astake$ would have to back unsafe acceptors for chain A to fork.
+    - Any set of acceptors backed by $>40$ A-stake is a quorum of chain A. This means $>20$ A-stake would have to back unsafe acceptors for chain A to fork.
-    - Any set of acceptors backed by $>200Bstake$ is a quorum of chain B. This means $>100Bstake$ woudl have to back unsafe acceptors for chain B to fork.
+    - Any set of acceptors backed by $>200$ B-stake is a quorum of chain B. This means $>100$ B-stake would have to back unsafe acceptors for chain B to fork.
-    - Suppose that, for every quorum $q_a$ of chain A, and every quorum $q_b$ of chain B, the acceptors in $q_a\cap q_b$ are backed by $>10Astake$, and $>50 Bstake$.
-This would mean that, in order for atomic batches on the chimera chain to lose atomicity, $>10Astake$ and $>50Bstake$ would have to back unsafe acceptors.
+    - Suppose that for every quorum $q_a$ of chain A, and every quorum $q_b$ of chain B, the acceptors in $q_a\cap q_b$ are backed by $>10$ A-stake, and $>50$ B-stake.
+This would mean that in order for atomic batches on the chimera chain to lose atomicity, $>10$ A-stake and $>50$ B-stake would have to back unsafe acceptors.
         - When a batch loses atomicity, the transactions on one state machine (say, A) are executed, but not the transactions on the other state machine (say, B).
 However, each state machine itself remains consistent: neither A nor B forks.
         - This means some chimera chains offer atomicity with lower (yet well-defined) levels of integrity than their base chains' no-fork guarantees.

 - A _proposer_ is an acceptor that may propose a new block according to the rules of the blockchain.
 A potential proposer would need (a) data availability, (b) the ability to sign messages, ( c) something at stake (to prevent spam) and (d) the ability to communicate with the acceptors.
-Acceptors that are in the overlaps of quorums may especially well suited to be proposers, but other Acceptors (or even other machines) might be proposers as well.
+Acceptors that are in the overlaps of quorums may be especially well suited to be proposers, but other acceptors (or even other machines) might be proposers as well.
- The Heterogeneous Paxos technical report effectively uses weighted voting for select proposer, but perhaps there are interesting tricks with VRFs that would improve efficiency.
+ The Heterogeneous Paxos technical report effectively uses weighted voting to select a proposer, but perhaps there are interesting tricks with VRFs that would improve efficiency.

 ### Assumptions